Actionable-Analytics-Lab-zz/Text-Parser/README.md

-# Current Version of Text Parser is V5.
+# Current Version of the Text Parser is v5.
-# Use the files in the repository to test the program.
+# Use the files in the repository (HansaMarketFullFiles.zip) to test the program.